 2015 Florida Artist Exhibition: Brenda Hope Zappitell: A Journey of Gestures

 2015 marks the 65th anniversary of the Boca Raton Museum of Art and the Art School and 2016 will mark the 65th anniversary of the All Florida exhibition, which remains the longest-running juried competition and exhibition in the state.
-To celebrate both occasions, the Museum will present a solo exhibition (July 25 through August 23, 2015) of the work of Brenda Hope Zappitell, a previous All Florida participant and Art School alumnus who has attained national recognition.
-See more from her upcoming exhibition.
+To celebrate both occasions, the Museum presented a solo exhibition (July 25 through August 23, 2015) of the work of Brenda Hope Zappitell, a previous All Florida participant and Art School alumnus who has attained national recognition.

 2016 All Florida Selection Committee Announced